So you want to learn how to perform ghusl?

 - If you remember a wet dream but there are no signs or effects of it on your clothing and or bed sheet then you don’t have to perform ghusl.

-- If you were experiencing lust whilst in Salah and could feel sperm moving but finished your Salah before you actually experienced a discharge the your Salah is valid but you will now have to perform ghusl.
+- If you were experiencing lust whilst in Salah and could feel sperm moving but finished your Salah before you actually experienced a discharge, your Salah is valid but you will now have to perform ghusl.

 Other useful Precautions to note!